esmero/archipelago-documentation/docs/giveortake.md

 ## Development Workflow

 Start by reading open ISSUES (so you don't end up redoing what someone else is already working on) and looking at our [Roadmap for version 8.x-1.0](https://github.com/esmero/archipelago-deployment/issues/5).
-If the solution to your problem is not there or of there is an unchecked element in the roadmap, this is a great opportunity to help by creating a new ISSUE.
+If the solution to your problem is not there or if there is an unchecked element in the roadmap, this is a great opportunity to help by creating a new ISSUE.

 Next, start by opening an GitHub ISSUE in any of the 5 GitHub repositories, depending on what it is you are trying to do.